-- 1. The primary method of recruitment for positions with the Department is through the County Department of Human Resources civil service recruitment and testing program. - 2.
-Alternatively, candidates may be hired by transfer or reinstatement to the Department from another jurisdiction within the state in which they hold the same or comparable civil service title. - 3.
-Candidates applying for appointment to the Department through the transfer or reinstatement process must receive approval from and meet the eligibility criteria established by the County Department of Human Resources. - 4.
-Candidates considered for appointment must be of good moral character and must satisfy the age, physical fitness and other requirements prescribed by
+- The primary method of recruitment for positions with the Department is through the County Department of Human Resources civil service recruitment and testing program. - 2.
+Alternatively, candidates may be hired by transfer or reinstatement to the Department from another jurisdiction within the state in which they hold the same or comparable civil service title. - Candidates applying for appointment to the Department through the transfer or reinstatement process must receive approval from and meet the eligibility criteria established by the County Department of Human Resources. - Candidates considered for appointment must be of good moral character and must satisfy the age, physical fitness and other requirements prescribed by

-Recruitme ent and selection of Police Officers Page: - 194 - the New York State Municipal Police Training (for by law.
-Council or otherwise provided The Chief of Police shall be responsible for d Department with respect to hiring personnel an Chief of Police shall: letermining the needs of the d in connection therewith, the a.
-Identify the specific needs of the Departmer nt; b.
-Request through the village Manager tha candidates from the County Departmen received; t a certified list of eligible t of Human Resources be с.
-Canvas the certified list announcing the job o ppening to eligible candidates; d.
-Determine the skills and personal attributes Department; s required for positions in the e.
-Administer the Department's elements of th e selection process; and ∞ f.
-Select the final candidate(s) to be off department and present the selection to t prepare a resolution for the Village Board o of Trustees will vote whether or not to appoi the Village Manager who will f Trustees.
-The Village Board Bac kground Investigation á Background investigations shall be conduc appointment as a Sworn Member or any civil access to law enforcement sensitive informatio ian candidate who will have 7. ľ No candidate shall be appointed unless such I been completed and no disqualifying factors ha background investigation has we been revealed.
-8. E Background investigations shall include but not be limited to: a.
-Family; b.
-Education; с.
-Residences (past and present); d.
-Work record; e.
-Organizations and Affiliations; f.
-References and social contacts; g.
-Credit record; h.
-DMV record; i.
-Military history; j.
-County records such as liens and judgments ; and k.
-Criminal history records.
-ARDSLEY POLICE DEPARTM ENT
+- the New York State Municipal Police Training Council or otherwise provided for by law. - 5.
+The Chief of Police shall be responsible for determining the needs of the Department with respect to hiring personnel and in connection therewith, the Chief of Police shall: - a.
+Identify the specific needs of the Department; - Request through the village Manager that a certified list of eligible candidates from the County Department of Human Resources be received; - c.
+Canvas the certified list announcing the job opening to eligible candidates; - d.
+Determine the skills and personal attributes required for positions in the Department; - e.
+Administer the Department's elements of the selection process; and - f.
+Select the final candidate(s) to be offered employment with the department and present the selection to the Village Manager who will prepare a resolution for the Village Board of Trustees.
+The Village Board of Trustees will vote whether or not to appoint the selected candidate(s)